pydata/pydata-sphinx-theme/docs/community/setup.md

 This will install the necessary dependencies and build the documentation located in the `docs/` folder.
 The generated documentation will be placed in a `docs/_build/html` folder.
-If the docs have already been built, it will only re-build the pages that have been updated.
+If the docs have already been built, it will only rebuild the pages that have been updated.
 You can open one of the HTML files there to preview the documentation locally.

 Alternatively, you can invoke the built-in Python [http.server](https://docs.python.org/3/library/http.server.html#module-http.server) with: